GianlucaIavicoli/tailwind-battle-solutions/README.md

 | 26  | [Day 26](./April-2024/26-04-2024/index.html)                | 100%        | 91.4%                 | 632      | 814                |
 | 27  | [Day 27](./April-2024/27-04-2024/index.html)                | 100%        | 96.49%                | 1,232    | 1,379              |
 | ... | ...                                                         | ...         | ...                   | ...      | ...                |

-**Note:**
-- All accuracy values are provided by the Tailwind Battle website, reflecting how closely my solution matches their target design.
-- `My Accuracy` is my personal accuracy for each challenge.
-- `My Chars` is the total number of characters in my solution.
-- `AVG Accuracy (Others)` and `AVG Chars (Others)` reflect the average accuracy and character counts achieved by other users who completed the challenge **at the time it was written**.
-These values may shift as more submissions are made.
-- Character counts can be further reduced by skipping proper HTML formatting (e.g., removing spaces and line breaks), though this is not strictly necessary.
 ---

 **Happy coding!**